jimbol/learn-terraform/guide/META_ARGUMENTS.md

 Now we can see our load balancer in the console that is directing traffic to the 3 instances.
 We can adjust this at will.

 ## `for_each`
-If we want to create several resources that aren't the same, we can use `for_each` to loop through a list definitions and create resources for each.
+If we want to create several resources that aren't the same, we can use `for_each` to loop through a list of definitions and create resources for each.
 In this example we will create a couple of lambda functions.

 First lets create the lambda handlers.
 I'm making a new top-level folder called `src` to house our handlers.
 We'll call the handlers `src/foo/foo.js` and `src/bar/bar.js`.